-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 The simplest way to implement the plugin is to attach it to a form, although you can use any HTML such as a

-div tag.
-Using a form, however, means less options to set — most notably the URL, which is the most important configuration property.
+<div>.
+Using a form, however, means fewer options to set — most notably the URL, which is the most important configuration property.

 You can initialize it simply by adding the

-dropzone class, for example:
+dropzone class.
+For example:

-Technically that’s all you need to do, though in most cases you’ll want to set some additional options.
+Technically, that’s all you need to do, though in most cases you’ll want to set some additional options.
 The format for that is as follows:

 Dropzone.options.WIDGET_ID = {

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.